o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/spawning.md

 A player is having defined as *left* a session when a client disconnects from the server.
 Unlike with player connections, there is no special case for when a client stops hosting their own session - one of the steps should always be disconnecting *all* clients before shutting down the server.

-The `OnPlayerLeave` method of `IMultiplayerSpawner` provides a hook for when a client disconnects from a server so that the server can clean up any entities spawned on behalf of the client. `OnPlayerLeave` takes an entity handle to the prefab spawned by `OnPlayerJoin`, and additionally takes the replication set for the connection in the event other associated entities need to be cleaned up.
-For example, this allows removing not only player entity but also all of their deployed objects.
+The `OnPlayerLeave` method of `IMultiplayerSpawner` provides a hook so that when the client disconnects, the server can clean up any entities that were spawned for the client. `OnPlayerLeave` takes an entity handle to the prefab spawned by `OnPlayerJoin` so that the player entity can be removed.
+It also takes the replication set for the connection which allows the server to remove associated entities as well (for example, objects deployed by the leaving player).

 `OnPlayerLeave` also takes a disconnect reason which allows responding to different kinds of disconnects.
 For example, it may be undesirable to clean up objects if a player times out if they can attempt to reconnect to the session.